PUR vs ZeroWater: An Objective, Data-Driven Analysis

 Good to Know: We tested treated, disinfected groundwater to obtain this data.
 Some of the contaminants present weren’t addressed by the PUR Plus, which we think is best suited for filtering treated surface water supplies.
 PUR doesn’t claim that its filter can reduce most of the contaminants detected in our water, which highlights the importance of testing your water and ensuring you buy a filter that’s designed to reduce the contaminants present.

-8 contaminants with potential health effects were detected in our unfiltered water (see the table below).
+A handful of contaminants with potential health effects were detected in our unfiltered water (see the table below).
 We were most concerned about fluoride and uranium, which were detected at concentrations above the Tap Score HGL.

 ContaminantMeasurementDetectionHGL